Obsessive-compulsive disorder (OCD) is often dramatized in the media, but not many fully understand the condition.

 - compulsions: repetitive, ritualized behaviors a person is driven to do

 Although many people have experienced obsessions and compulsions at some point in their lives, if you have OCD, these thoughts and behaviors often interfere with daily life.
-The condition can eventually cause problems at home, at work, and in relationships.

 If you think you may have OCD, it’s natural to have many questions.
 Consider taking our brief screening test to help you determine whether you might need to be evaluated by a mental health professional.